 - Money in transit (being transferred from another account)

-Equity is money currently held by the company.
+Equity is the remaining value of the company after subtracting liabilities from assets.
 This might be retained revenue—money the company has earned to date—as in the example above.

 In the Bench balance sheet, you’ll also note a modification to the equity, a shareholder drawing of $7,380.58.
-This means someone who owns part of the company has withdrawn some money from equity.
-In corporations and partnerships, this is a way some owners choose to pay themselves.
+This means someone who owns part of the company has withdrawn some money from shareholder’s equity.
+This is a way some business owners choose to pay themselves.